 The Serpent—as the Devil

-- The blessing of childbearing, which prior to the Fall, would have been a joy, would now be accompanied by pain and sorrow.
+The blessing of childbearing, which prior to the Fall, was to have been a joy, would now be accompanied by pain and sorrow.

 — To Sarah who, through her Influence Power, convinced Abraham to have a child by her maid, Hagar, rather than wait for God to fulfill His promise;